sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model.md

 ## Create a training script

-In this example, you'll build a model to classify different species of iris flowers by using the Iris dataset.
+In this quickstart, you'll build a model to classify different species of iris flowers by using the Iris dataset.
 This is the same model built in the [Quickstart: Train a sample model](quickstart-train-sample.md).
-This time you'll supply your own code and data.
+This time you'll supply both the code and the data.

+In the training script, `mlflow.autolog()` is specified prior to the training code.
+Since MLflow supports the scikit-learn framework, this single call in the script will produced the metrics, images, and model files you'll see once the run completes.

+> [!TIP]
+>  If your frameworks supports it, [MLflow](https://mlflow.org/) is the easiest way to produce output and logs from your training script.

 Copy the code below and paste it into a file named *main.py*.
 This file is your training script, which you'll use in the steps below.